 Make it personal

 You’ll obviously want to lead with their name, but it’s also a great idea to personalize the letter with some details specific to each new employee.
-For example, ‘our COO was very impressed by your past client list and can’t wait to pick your brain about where the industry is headed.’
-Just like personalization helps customers feel more connected to your brand, it can also help your new employees feel like they matter to the company right from the start.
+For example, ‘Our COO was very impressed by your past client list and can’t wait to pick your brain about where the industry is headed.’
+Just as personalization helps customers feel more connected to your brand, it can also help your new employees feel like they matter to the company from the start.

 Welcome Letter Samples

-Here are two sample new employee welcome letters to use in your onboarding process.
+Here are some sample new employee welcome letters for your onboarding process.

 Dear NAME,

-On your first day, park in the employee lot on the south side of the building and check-in with Susan at the front desk around 8:45 a.m.
-She’ll get you set up with your ID badge, which you’ll use to access the rest of the building.
+On your first day, park in the employee lot on the south side of the building and check in with Susan at the front desk around 8:45 a.m.
+She’ll set you up with your ID badge, which you’ll use to access the rest of the building.

-You’ll spend the morning completing your new hire paperwork and then the sales department will take you out to lunch.
+You’ll spend the morning completing your new hire paperwork, and then the sales department will take you out for lunch.

 On behalf of the entire team, we look forward to having you onboard!